Skip to main content

 Multilayer metal core board.

 After pressing the metal core, the remaining filler compounds are removed from the surface.
 Following this, the boards are prepared for lamination with the inner layer cores.
-Right after lamination, the plated through holes are drilled and the rest of the process follows as per the standard manufacturing protocol.
+Right after lamination, the plated through holes are drilled, and the rest of the process follows as per the standard manufacturing protocol.

-Unlike the standard LED PCBs which require vias under the components for heat dissipation, the MCPCBs eliminate the necessity of these kinds of vias since the metal core performs the heat dissipation.
+Unlike the standard LED PCBs, which require vias under the components for heat dissipation, the MCPCBs eliminate the necessity of these kinds of vias since the metal core performs the heat dissipation.
 Hence, this makes the work easier for the manufacturers as the drilling process is kept minimal.
-After this process, if it’s a 1-layer MCPCB, the electroless plating process is bypassed and proceeds straight to circuit imaging.
-Hereafter, the metal core boards follow the same procedure that a standard FR4 board would follow.

 Metal core PCB stack-up

 The stack-up should be symmetrical on either side of the metal core in a multilayer board.
-To elaborate, the number of layers on top of the core should be equal to the layers on the bottom.
-Similar to any other standard printed circuit boards, the copper symmetry is also preferred.
-The symmetry is maintained to evade warpage issues.
+To elaborate, the number of layers on top of the core should be equal to the number of layers on the bottom.

 Metal Core PCB stackup